caplin/FlexLayout/README.md

 ## Usage

-The `<Layout>` component renders the tab sets and splitters, it takes the following props:
+The `<Layout>` component renders the tabsets and splitters, it takes the following props:

 #### Required props: